California pub tries to keep calm, carry on with virus rules

 She declined to discuss how much sales have declined.
 The business made it through the shutdown with help from a Paycheck Protection Program loan ranging between $350,000 and $1 million, according to the Small Business Administration.

-Powers, who is from Birmingham, England, didn’t want to contemplate another possible shutdown, though she acknowledged the latest virus numbers don’t look good.
+Powers, who is from Birmingham, England, didn’t want to contemplate another possible shutdown.
+She acknowledged the latest virus numbers didn’t look good but maintained a stiff upper lip.

 “It’s certainly testing us,” she said.
 “I think we’ve got the good old British grit.”